Frequently asked questions

 Yes.
 The concrete needs to be completely clean before applying any coatings.
 We provide detailed instruction on prepping your concrete.

 2. How long does it take to apply the Epoxydoc epoxy?

 Approximately 2 to 3 hours for a 2 car garage.
 Allow 24 hr dry time before applying any sealers.
 High humidity can take longer for products to dry.
 Temperature and other conditions may determine overall time.

 3. If my concrete is new do I need to prepare the surface before coating?

-4. How many days do I need to wait before coating fresh new concrete with Epoxydoc epoxy?
+4. How many days do I need to wait before applying any coatings to new concrete?

 30 days.
-New concrete needs to cure and let all water cure out of the concrete before coating.
+New concrete needs to cure before applying any coatings.

 5. Can I apply Epoxydoc epoxy over old coatings and epoxies?

 Epoxydoc can be applied over existing paints/coatings.
 You must make sure that all areas are sanded with an 80 to 100 grit sand paper.
-Sanding machines can be rented at home depot or other rental shops.
-Any loose paints/coatings must be removed completely.with diamond grinding.
-Remember that your new Epoxydoc epoxy is only going to bond to the surface it is going over so all loose material must be removed.
-Any previous product already down must be well bonded to the concrete.
+Floor machines can be rented at home depot or other rental shops, along with sand paper.
+Any loose paints/coatings must be removed completely with diamond grinding or other means.
+All coatings are only as good as the surface it bonds to.
 If you have any questions please feel free to contact us.